oscarrenalias/risc-virtual-machine/docs/CPU_VISUALIZATION.md

 **Step mode not showing CPU panel:**
 - Check terminal width
-- Try explicitly adding `--cpu-view` flag
+- Ensure you're using the `-l` flag
 - Check for error messages on startup

 ## Future Enhancements